Beddgelert Forest, near Beddgelert

 The nearest train station is in Dyffryn Ardudwy, one mile away.

-There are regular buses from both the south (Barmouth) and North (Harlech) along the A496.
+There is a bus service from the south (Barmouth) and North (Harlech) along the A496.

 For details of public transport visit the Traveline Cymru website.

 The Benar car park is operated by Snowdonia National Park and there is a parking charge.

 There is a bicycle rack in the car park.